 Within its general area of responsibility, ITU-T Study Group 9 will develop and maintain Recommendations on:

+– audiovisual content systems for contribution and distribution, including broadcasting, over cable networks, e.g., coaxial cable, optical fibre, or hybrid fibre coaxial (HFC), etc.;

+– procedures for the operation of audiovisual content delivery over cable networks;

-– the use of IP or other appropriate protocols and middleware to provide time critical services, services on demand or interactive services over cable or hybrid networks, in cooperation with other study groups where necessary;
+– the use of IP or other appropriate protocols, middleware and operating system to provide time critical services, services on demand or interactive services over cable networks;

-– procedures for the operation of television and sound-programme networks;– television and sound-programme systems for contribution and distribution networks;
+– AI assisted delivery and transmission systems for audiovisual content and other data services over cable networks;

-– transmission systems for television, sound programmes and interactive services, including Internet applications on networks intended primarily for television;

-– devices that terminate cable-TV access networks and that interface to home networks
+– cable network terminals and related interfaces (e.g., interfaces to the home network devices such as IoT devices, interfaces to the cloud);

+– end-to-end integrated platforms for cable networks;

+– advanced, interactive, time-critical and other services and applications over cable networks;

+– cloud-based systems for audiovisual content services and control over cable networks;

+– secured audiovisual content contribution and distribution, for example conditional access (CA) systems and digital rights management (DRM) over cable networks;

+– accessibility applications to access audiovisual content over cable networks;

+– common user profile and participation taxonomy for broadband cable TV accessibility.

+ITU-T Study Group 9 will develop and maintain implementation guidelines to support deployment of audiovisual content contribution and distribution in developing countries.

 Study Group 9 is responsible for coordination with the ITU Radiocommunication Sector (ITU-R) on broadcasting matters.

-Intersector rapporteur group activities of different Sectors and/or joint rapporteur group activities of different study groups (under a global standards initiative (GSI) or other arrangements) shall be seen as complying with the WTSA expectations for collaboration and coordination.
+Intersector rapporteur group activities of different Sectors and/or joint rapporteur group activities of different study groups shall be seen as complying with the WTSA expectations for collaboration and coordination.

 ITU-T Study Group 11